MizuhoOkimoto/pajama-ssg/CONTRIBUTING.md

 - Push to the branch (git push origin issueNumber)
 - Open a Pull Request

-## Before you commit, please check below:
+## Before you commit, please check below
 - Please run `npm run prettier` to unify the code format
-- Please run `npx eslint .` to find coding errors
+- Please run `npx eslint <changedFileName>` to find coding errors

 I will review your Pull Request and get back to you!
 Please read trough the below, and install and try some 😊